Fear of Being Needy

 Most of the clients I see struggle with intimacy; they have what are called attachment difficulties.
-Some of them are predominately avoidant, meaning that tend to try hard to be self-suffiencent and tell themselves that they can make it on their own; and, others are predominately anxious, meaning that they tend to cling to their partners in fear of rejection and abandonment.
-For a significant portion of the population, intimacy, especially with respect to those individuals in the online world of dating, exists on either side of the spectrum, sometimes fluctuating between both.
+Some of them are predominately avoidant, meaning that tend to try hard to be self-sufficient and tell themselves that they can make it on their own.
+And, others are predominately anxious, meaning that they tend to cling to their partners in fear of rejection and abandonment.
+For a significant portion of the population, intimacy, especially with respect to those individuals in the world of online dating, exists on either side of the spectrum, sometimes fluctuating between both.

 So, where does that leave us?
 At present, we’re a fairly lonely bunch, and that doesn’t mean that we’re alone.
 Most people have a significant amount of acquaintances but few close friends: the difference between the two being intimacy.
-In a society which perpetuates a desire for perfection, we get lost in a sea of disingenuousness.
+And in a society which perpetuates a desire for perfection, we get lost in a sea of disingenuousness.
 If it’s true that our most basic need is human connection, then we do a hell of a job at precluding its manifestation.
-And for what?
-Why has it become anathema to say that you need love?
+But for what?
+How did it become anathema to say that you need love?
 Why is the desire so ubiquitously suppressed that it voraciously returns as neediness and desperation?

 In his article on dignifying the desire for love, relationship expert Ken Page argues: